yueyung/awesome-cheatsheets/README.md

 - [Ubuntu](tools/ubuntu.sh)
   </details>

-## 🙌🏼 How to Contribute?

-All those comes from github, collect for study
+## 🙌🏼 All those comes from github, collect for study